V4Fire/Core/src/core/prelude/array/README.md

 # core/prelude/array

-This modules extends the Array constructor and prototype with extra functions, like `Array.prototype.union`, etc.
+This modules extends the Array constructor and prototype with extra methods, like `Array.prototype.union`, etc.